Euler flag enumeration of Whitney stratified spaces: Introduction

 Eulerian ranked posets arise geometrically as the face posets of regular cell decompositions of a sphere, whereas Eulerian quasi-graded posets arise geometrically from the more general case of Whitney stratifications.
 A {\em Whitney stratification} $X$ of a compact topological space $W$ is a decomposition of $W$ into finitely many smooth manifolds which satisfy Whitney's ``no-wiggle'' conditions on how the strata fit together.
 See Section~\ref{sec-stratified-sets}.
 These conditions guarantee (a) that $X$ does not exhibit Cantor set-like behavior and (b) that the closure of each stratum is a union of strata.
 The faces of a convex polytope and the cells of a regular cell complex are examples of Whitney stratifications, but in general, a stratum in a stratified space need not be contractible.
 Moreover, the closure of a stratum of dimension $d$ does not necessarily contain strata of dimension $d-1$, or for that matter, of any other dimension.
 Natural Whitney stratifications exist for real or complex algebraic sets, analytic sets, semi-analytic sets and for quotients of smooth manifolds by compact group actions.

 The strata of a Whitney stratification (of a topological space $W$) form a poset, where the order relation $A<B$ is given by $A \subset \overline{B}$.
-Moreover, this set admits a natural quasi-grading which is defined by $\rho(A) = \dim(A)+1$ \vanish{ (the $+1$ is included to simplify the signs that appear in some of the calculations) } and $\zetabar(A,B) = \chi(\link(A) \cap B)$ whenever $A < B$ are strata and $\chi$ is the Euler characteristic.
+Moreover, this set admits a natural quasi-grading which is defined by $\rho(A) = \dim(A)+1$ and $\zetabar(A,B) = \chi(\link(A) \cap B)$ whenever $A < B$ are strata and $\chi$ is the Euler characteristic.
 See Definition~\ref{definition_main_definition}.
 This is the setting for our Euler-characteristic enumeration.

 Theorem~\ref{theorem_main_theorem} states that {\em the quasi-graded poset of strata of a Whitney stratified set is Eulerian} and therefore its $\cd$-index is defined and its flag $\fbar$-vector satisfies the generalized Dehn--Sommerville relations.
 The background and results needed for this proof are developed in Sections~\ref{section_properties_of_the_Euler_characteristic}, \ref{section_control_data} and~\ref{section_proof}.